tulip-control/tulip-control/doc/install.rst

 * `Graphviz <http://www.graphviz.org/>`_ -- generation of images (e.g., PNG
   files) from dot code

+In previous versions of TuLiP, ``polytope`` was a subpackage of ``tulip``.
+It is now a separate package, but for convenience, a copy is bundled with some releases of TuLiP.

 Once all of the above preparations are completed, you can install TuLiP.
 As with most `Distutils <http://docs.python.org/install/index.html>`_-based packages, installation proceeds with::